surma/surma.dev/content/things/c-to-webassembly.md

 The output, `add.o`, is effectively a valid WebAssembly module and contains all the compiled code of our C file.
 However, most of the time you won’t be able to run object files as essential parts are still missing.

-If we omitted `-filetype=obj` we’d get LLVM’s S-Expression format for WebAssembly, which is human-readable and somewhat similar to WAT.
-However, the tool that can consume these files, `llvm-mc`, doesn’t not fully support this text format yet and often fails to consume the output of `llc`.
+If we omitted `-filetype=obj` we’d get LLVM's assembly format for WebAssembly, which is human-readable and somewhat similar to WAT.
+However, the tool that can consume these files, `llvm-mc`, does not fully support this text format yet and often fails to consume the output of `llc`.
 So instead we’ll disassemble the object files after the fact.
 Object files are target-specific and therefore need target-specific tool to inspect them.
 In the case of WebAssembly, the tool is `wasm-objdump`, which is part of the [WebAssembly Binary Toolkit][wabt], or wabt for short.

 ```bash
 $ brew install wabt # in case you haven’t